neontribe/my-best-life/content/privacy/privacy.md

   We will not sell, rent or lease your personal information to others.
 However, we may disclose your personal information to selected third party processors (such as partners, or sub-contractors) for the purposes outlined at clause 4.
 The third party in question will be obligated to use any personal data they receive in accordance our instructions.

   In particular, we reserve the right to disclose your personal information to third parties:

-  a. in the event that we buy or sell any business or assets, in which case we will disclose your personal information to the prospective buyer or seller or such business or assets;
+  * in the event that we buy or sell any business or assets, in which case we will disclose your personal information to the prospective buyer or seller or such business or assets;

-  b. if substantially all of our assets are acquired by a third party, personal information held by us may be one of the transferred assets;
+    if substantially all of our assets are acquired by a third party, personal information held by us may be one of the transferred assets;

-  c. if we are under any legal or regulatory obligation to do so; and
+    if we are under any legal or regulatory obligation to do so; and

-  d. in connection with any legal proceedings or prospective legal proceedings, in order to establish, exercise or defend our legal rights.
+    in connection with any legal proceedings or prospective legal proceedings, in order to establish, exercise or defend our legal rights.

   ## International Data Transfers